-The program offers opportunities to customize coursework to your unique career interests while preparing you for a job in the information field, including:
+The program offers opportunities to customize coursework to your unique career interests, including:

 - Web design and development